achvaicer/bindie.js/README.md

 bindie.js is a small project to bind array methods that doesn't work at Internet Explorer and a few more to help you on others browsers.

-METHODS THAT DOES'S EXIST ONLY AT IE
+METHODS THAT DOES'T EXIST ONLY AT IE
 ------------------------------------

  * indexOf (returns the first index of a searched item, or -1 if none is found)